LucioD3v/HomeCopilot/README.md

 HomeCopilot is a human-in-the-loop agent, not a static chatbot:

-1. **Context layer:** Streamlit collects the user's agenda, locations, modules, travel estimate, and current incident.
+1. **Context layer:** Streamlit collects the user's agenda, locations, modules, and current incident.
 2. **Reasoning layer:** Strands `Agent` uses Claude on Amazon Bedrock to interpret the situation and select tools.
 3. **Tool layer:** Custom `@tool` functions evaluate contingencies and prepare or modify actions.
 4. **Decision layer:** The app records and displays an explainable plan.